The First Near-Infrared Transmission Spectrum of HIP 41378 f, a Low-Mass Temperate Jovian World in a Multi-Planet System: Introduction

 Alternatively, if HIP\,41378\,$\rm f$ does not possess rings, then it may be a member of the rare class of ``super-puff" exoplanets, which have been inferred to possess gas mass fractions far greater than the more common mini-Neptunes with similiar masses ($>$10\% vs.~a few \%, respectively; \citealt{Lopez14}).
 Super-puffs have been hypothesized to form in a less opaque region of the protoplanetary disk \citep{lee+chiang2016}, followed by inward migration to account for their large gas mass fractions.
 However, despite their low densities and correspondingly large atmospheric scale heights, all transmission spectra of super-puffs observed to date have been flat (e.g., \citealt{libby-roberts_et_al2020,chachan_et_al2020}), suggesting that flat spectra are a general property of the population.
-High-altitude photochemical hazes have been considered to explain both the flat spectra and the large radii (\citealt{gao+zhang2020,Ohno2021}).
+High-altitude photochemical hazes have been considered to explain both the flat spectra and the large radii of super-puffs (\citealt{gao+zhang2020,Ohno2021}), although dusty outflows driven by expected high mass loss rates \citep{wang+dai19} may also explain their effective radii.

 Here we present the near-infrared transmission spectrum of HIP\,41378\,$\rm f$ obtained with the \emph{Hubble Space Telescope} Wide-Field Camera 3 (HST/WFC3), which we use to constrain the planet's atmospheric composition and explore the presence of circumplanetary rings.
 In Section \ref{sec:obs_dr}, we describe our HST observations and data reduction procedure.
 Section \ref{sec:lc_fitting} details our methods for fitting the transit light curves.
 In Section \ref{sec:results}, we present the near-infrared transmission spectrum of HIP\,41378\,$\rm f$.
 In Section \ref{sec:discussion}, we interpret our results using atmospheric models, explore the possibility of rings, and compare HIP\,41378\,$\rm f$ to other planets with similar masses and radii.
 Section \ref{sec:conclusions} summarizes our results.